What Is A Professional Banjo?

 There are 22 frets on this banjo, the frets are produced from a combination of Nickel and Silver, which is durable and also provides the musical instrument an interesting look.
 The frets on this banjo have been pressed in, which makes it easy to play the musical instrument.

 The neck of this banjo is long and slender.
 It has a rock maple neck that additionally adds to the aesthetic appeal of the musical instrument.
-Additionally, the maple rim is produced from 3-ply which makes it durable and proof against extreme temperature.
+Additionally, the maple rim is produced from 3-ply which makes it durable and proof against extreme temperatures.

 When needed, it’s simple to clean this banjo model, and the gig bag keeps it free from dust.
 This banjo can be used to play different music genres.